 PuppetLabs presented their report proving that such a methodology and tools contributed to faster software deployment and delivery.
-About 25,000 technical professionals were surveyed to discover a number of DevOps advantages which brought important changes to company’s performance:
+About 25,000 technical professionals were surveyed to discover a number of DevOps advantages which brought important changes to the company’s performance:

 - Faster software delivery and deployment: 200 times more frequent code deployments, 2.555 times shorter lead times.

 - Improved recovery: 24 times faster MTTR (Mean Time To Resolution).